 Hedge fund manager John Paulson, a long-term investor in Bank of America

-While we don't comment on positions between public quarterly filings, we believe it is positive that Bank of America is seeking to put legacy mortgage issues behind it so that investors can focus on the power of future earnings, Paulson said through a spokesman one day after the bank signed the $8.5 billion settlement.
+While we don't comment on positions between public quarterly filings, we believe it is positive that Bank of America is seeking to put legacy mortgage issues behind it so that investors can focus on the power of future earnings, Paulson said through a spokesman one day after the bank inked the $8.5 billion settlement.

-Paulson is generally known as a patient investor, and people familiar with his strategy said he has not fundamentally changed his view that the U.S. economy will recover and lenders will perform better.
+Paulson is generally known as a patient investor, and people familiar with his strategy said that he has not fundamentally changed his view that the U.S. economy will recover and lenders will perform better.